There are many reasons why a Compute Engine instance might refuse SSH connections. Some common causes of SSH connection issues are as follows:

 Check your firewall rules

 Compute Engine provisions each project with a default set of firewall

-gcloud compute command-line tool and ensure
+gcloud compute command-line tool to

 default-allow-ssh rule is present.
-If it is missing, add it back:

 gcloud compute firewall-rules list

 If the firewall rule is missing, add it back: